 - November 20, 2017

-The differences between federal courts and state courts are further defined by jurisdiction.
+The differences are further defined by jurisdiction.
 Jurisdiction refers to the kinds of cases a court is authorized to hear.

 State courts, have a broad jurisdiction, so the cases people are most likely to be involved in–such as robberies, traffic violations, broken contracts, and family disputes–are usually tried in state courts.
 The only cases state courts are not allowed to hear are lawsuits against the United States and those involving certain specific federal laws: criminal, antitrust, bankruptcy, patent, copyright, and some maritime law cases.

-In many cases, both federal and state courts have jurisdiction.
+In many cases, both have jurisdiction.
 This allows parties to choose whether to go to state court or to federal court.